Medically reviewed by Drugs.com. Last updated on Aug 20, 2020.

 Use K-Phos Original (potassium phosphate tablets) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

-- Melt in 6 to 8 ounces (180 to 240 mL) of water.
+- Dissolve in 6 to 8 ounces (180 to 240 mL) of water.
 Let soak for 2 to 5 minutes or more if needed and stir.

 - Take K-Phos Original (potassium phosphate tablets) with meals and at bedtime or as you have been told by your doctor.